elbwalker/talks/220916-code_talks/README.md

 XXX result of a measurement plan overview

-> Recommendation: Don't just make a plan.
+> Recommendation: Have a plan.
 Work with it and iterate.

 ## Implementation layer

+### Data lifecycle

+0. Using
+1. Reporting
+2. Analyzing
+3. Storing
+4. Distributing
+5. Collecting
+6. Implementing <-- We're here now
+7. Planning

 - central source of truth
 - documentation